darena-solutions/bluebuttonpro-public/docs/source/synapse.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A linked person is a person that has been associated with a FHIR patient resource in an organization's FHIR server.
-This is done by going through the :doc:`organization invite process <organization-invite>`.
+This is done by going through the :doc:`organization invite process <invite>`.
 Once a link has been established between a person resource and a FHIR patient resource in the organization's FHIR server, the following request can be constructed:

 .. code-block:: console